 May be used to give an arbitrary number of key-value pairs of tags describing the requirement.
 Key and value are separated by a colon, multiple values are delimited by comma, and key-value pairs are delimited by semicolon.
 Both key and value are expected to be tokens containing no punctuation.

 Can contain one or more of "requirement", "permission", "recommendation", comma-delimited.
-Using this attribute will override the obligation of the blog.
+Using this attribute will override the obligation of the requirement.

 May be used to reference the label of a requirement that is imported or presupposed by this requirement.